 This vegan broccoli casserole with rice was inspired by a recipe I came across from Susan Voisin with Fat Free Vegan Kitchen.
 Since I have my own Creamy Vegan Cheese Sauce, I used it and tweaked a few of the spices to make this delicious, broccoli rice recipe that keeps the whole family happy.

 Both me and my husband come from big families that get together for lunch after church on Sundays.
 Everyone brings a couple of dishes, and we enjoy time eating, laughing, and playing with the kids and grandkids.

-Made with onions, garlic, broccoli, red bell pepper, celery, chickpeas, brown rice, and spices, this recipe has a punch of antioxidants and phytonutrients.
+Made with onions, garlic, broccoli, red bell pepper, celery, chickpeas, brown rice, and spices, and no-cheese sauce, this recipe has a punch of antioxidants and phytonutrients.